taofeekaoyusuf/leadtrackerv2.0/README.md

 <img width="3024" height="1614" alt="image" src="https://github.com/user-attachments/assets/aa2d8421-4686-48f6-bcf9-d2d042d23bdc" />

 All functionalities are well depicted.
+You can check it out [here](leadtrackerr.netlify.app).

 Feel free to fork the repository and make sure to change as needed.